Read our latest case study

 Syrco BASÈ

 Syrco BASÈ opened in 2024 and quickly became one of the most talked-about restaurants in Bali.
 Chef Syrco Bakker spent years at the two Michelin-starred Pure C in the Netherlands before relocating to Ubud and building this small, deliberately personal restaurant.
-The room is intimate (fewer than 30 covers) and the menu is a tightly edited tasting that draws on European technique applied to Balinese ingredients without forcing the fusion narrative.
+The restaurant is intimate (fewer than 30 covers) and the menu is a tightly edited tasting that draws on European technique applied to Balinese ingredients without forcing the fusion narrative.

 The menu changes frequently.
 Dishes that have featured in recent visits include a remarkable raw fish course built around local snapper and seaweed, and a celery root preparation that anyone who has eaten in serious European kitchens will recognise as the work of a kitchen that knows exactly what it's doing.

-Syrco BASÈ is the choice for diners who want technical European fine dining executed at a high level, with Indonesian ingredients used as a quiet undercurrent rather than the main story.
+Syrco BASÈ is the choice for guests who want technical European fine dining executed at a high level, with Indonesian ingredients used as a quiet undercurrent rather than the main story.
 Booking is competitive and the restaurant is small, so book early.

 Blanco par Mandif